 Direct And Reflected Balance

-You should hear more of the direct sound as you start in room center but as you move backwards in 6″ intervals, you will start to hear more room sound.
-Keep going until you hear more room sound than direct sound.
-Stop your backwards movement and move forward, this time in smaller increments.
-Begin back towards room center in 3″ increments.
+You should hear more of the direct sound as you start in the room center but as you move backward in 6″ intervals, you will start to hear more room sound.
+Keep going until you hear more room sound than the direct sound.
+Stop your backward movement and move forward, this time in smaller increments.
+Begin back towards the room center in 3″ increments.
 You are very close to the critical distance spot.
-You will know it when you are there because you know what all direct sound sounds like and you also know what all room sounds like, so with these two extremes as reference, you can find the critical distance.
+You will know it when you are there because you know what all direct sound sounds like and you also know what all room sounds like, so with these two extremes as a reference, you can find the critical distance.

 What Is It?

 I hope this explanation helped.
 Please leave any comments below so I can get back to you.
-Please hit those Facebook like, Google+ and Twitter buttons on the left hand side so other people can see this post.
 And if you want to learn more about this subject please sign up for my free room acoustic treatment videos and ebook which provide step by step instructions.
 Get instant access by signing up now.